dreamcatcher-tech/network/Inbox/2024-11-28 1800 the mcp model context protocol.md

 It is possible that the napps could be very closely realted to the context protocol ?

 napps with state equals an mcp server instance ?

+Use the streaming format from the vercel api with some optional catchup messaging, so that we can resume a stream if we lose some messages.

+Needs to implement billing asap.
+So MCP but with billing built in.